The proud new owners of Gnarly’s Poopdeck (Telstar 28)

 We have embarked on our last great adventure, attempting to navigate America’s Great Loop in our sailboat.

-This will be an experience of a life time, taking close to a year, and we are inviting you to join us.
+This will be an experience of a lifetime, taking close to a year, and we are inviting you to join us.

 How it all began

 We bought our dream sailboat in 2010.
 After a great deal of research, we decided that the Telstar 28 was a perfect boat.
-Very stable, shallow draft, and very easy to sail.
-We bought it used, but in perfect shape, and sailed it from Havana FL (St. Marks), to our home in Summerland Key FL.
+Very stable, shallow draft, and is very easy to sail.
+We bought it used, but in perfect shape, and sailed it from Havana FL (St. Marks) to our home in Summerland Key FL.
 After many local excursions to Picnic Island and a number of modifications to make the boat more livable and easier to sail singlehanded, I took a longer trip with a friend (Jim McCready) to the Dry Tortugas.
 The trip went well, and the boat was ready for a greater adventure.
 In 2018, Jim and I took her to Havana Cuba for a week.
-On the way home we had a catastrophic failure of the right outrigger in a storm.
+On the way home, we had a catastrophic failure of the right outrigger in a storm.
 The entire outrigger departed the boat after breaking some extremely stout stainless hardware attachments.
 We tied up the outrigger to the boat and motored back 28 hours to Summerland.
 A testament to the safety and flexibility of the boat design.
-I doubt any other boat would have stayed afloat, let alone allow continuation of the trip.
+I doubt any other boat would have stayed afloat, let alone allow the continuation of the trip.

 After moving to Bayou Vista Texas and dragging the boat, pieces and all with us, I found a perfect place to repair the boat.
 It took me 4 years and all the fiberglass and epoxy I had left from my attempt to build a Velocity airplane.
 After the repair, it was in better shape than when we bought it.
-I found a marina close to our home at Harborwalk Marina, and began to fix it up for another great adventure.
+I found a marina close to our home at Harborwalk Marina and began to fix it up for another great adventure.

 So……….Gnarly told me that we must go on the trip we had planned around the Great Loop.
 At least that is what I heard from her.
-After bouncing this off several family members and friends, the only that reservations that were expressed were concerns about me being able to handle the boat by myself.
+After bouncing this off several family members and friends, the only reservations that were expressed were concerns about my being able to handle the boat by myself.
 My answer is always, “Gnarly will be with me and Mittie’s spirit is always present”.
 She would be very angry with me if I put Gnarly at risk, so I will take great care to make this trip safe, enjoyable, and a memory FOR a lifetime.
 A celebration of Mittie’s life.

 Steve